marcelonespoli/oAuthServiceConnect/README.md

-# oAuthServiceConnect
-Connect using the oAuth service to Facebook without using that provider’s SDK.
+# Connect using the oAuth service to Facebook without using that provider’s SDK.

 In order to test this applicaiton you need a Meta for Developers account in https://developers.facebook.com